What is a dark web scan and can it protect your identity?

 If you do find fraudulent purchases, make sure to request a new credit card and account number from your card provider.

-Order your credit reports
+4. Order your credit reports

 You can order one free copy of each of your reports once a year from AnnualCreditReport.com.
 When you order these reports, look them over carefully for credit card accounts or other loans that might have been opened in your name by fraudsters.

-Freeze your credit
+5. Freeze your credit

 If you suspect that you have been the victim of identity theft, you should consider freezing your credit.
 Doing this will prevent fraudsters from opening further credit card accounts or taking out additional loans using your personal information.

 Editorial note: Our articles provide educational information for you.
-Norton LifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
+NortonLifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.

-Copyright © 2019 Symantec Corporation.
-All rights reserved.
-Symantec, the Symantec logo, the Checkmark logo, Norton, Norton by Symantec, LifeLock and the LockMan logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
+Copyright © 2021 NortonLifeLock Inc. All rights reserved.
+NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
-Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the United States and other countries.
-App Store is a service mark of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
-The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution Licence.
+Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
+Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
+The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.